 This Baby’s Bath and Stand has to be the smallest piece of Triang Furniture I have ever seen, it is a wonder that any of these have survived.

 The stand on this one is blue, but I have also seen them in white and pink.
 All I need now is to find a baby to put in it.

 ROCKING HORSE 1042

 In comparison to the baby’s bath the rocking horse is quite large.
 The rocking frame is red-painted metal, the horse is painted plastic.
-At first when I got this, I thought the ears were broken, but this is how they were made.
+Very often the ears are broken, but luckily this horse has complete ears.

 NOAH’S ARK 1040

 This Ark is not as detailed as the one in the Catalogue.